This is a four part series that is designed to take you from zero to having clients without a website or working for low pay on content mills.

 In my humble opinion that is just exhausting and demoralizing.
 Also, you’ll find that people who don’t want to pay well for writing expect more from you than those that do.

 You want to work with people who already value good writing and understand that it costs real money.

-When I started five years ago, I charged $25 for a 500-word article.
+When I started seven years ago, I charged $25 for a 500-word article.